Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``prepareHandle()``
     Asynchronously prepares the component for handling user input.
-Loads the necessary template and sets up event listeners.
+Loads the necessary template and sets up event listeners

     .. code-block:: javascript